hdl4fpga/hdl4fpga/scopeiojs/README.rst

 ScopeIOjs
 =========

 ScopeIOjs is a javascript control application of ScopeIO.
-Two interface are availalale at the moment :
+The following are the hardware interface available:

 - `serialport <https://github.com/serialport/node-serialport>`_
 - UDP